stack72/octopress/source/_posts/2015-03-04-looking-for-a-new-role.markdown

 I don't want to be a ticket filler.
 I want to be involved in helping to shape infrastructure systems and helping to drive decisions going forward.
 In my opinion, automation is key to helping deliver great systems and I really want to be part of delivering those systems

 ### So hire me!
-If your company is looking for passionate infrastructure develoeprs who always want to improve or If your company has a need (and the willingness) to drive their infrastructure forward and improve then I could be the right person for you.
+If your company is looking for passionate infrastructure developers who always want to improve or If your company has a need (and the willingness) to drive their infrastructure forward and improve then I could be the right person for you.

 <a href="public@paulstack.co.uk">public@paulstack.co.uk</a>